Looking for a place to take your time and get lost next year?

 I find it so futuristic, and a little science-fiction-fantasy, which doesn’t exactly compute with what we know about the government.

 It’s another head scratcher that makes Bulgaria so unique.

 Bulgaria is probably the cheapest place on this list to visit.
+(It may have been edged out by Bosnia after the Russian invasion of Ukraine.)
 If you have the time, you can afford to stay here!